matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

 - Should see 5 proposals for this teacher
 - Click on "Add New Proposal" button
 - Enter all the fields:
-    - Select the expiration date as a day in last month
+    - Leave one of the required fields empty
-- Click on submit
+- Click on save
-- After clicking on submit nothing should happen
+- After clicking on save you can see an error
 - Click on the proposals you still see 5 proposals for this teacher and nothing is added
 ```